HPC Clusters

 Non-Interactive Container

 To run any script inside a container without starting an interactive session, use the same command as Interactive Container but specify a command using the -c flag.
-For example, to run the ParCa process, navigate to your cloned repository and run the following command:
+For example, to run the ParCa process, navigate to your cloned repository and run the following command, replacing container_image with the pat to your container image and {} with the path to your configuration JSON:

 runscripts/container/interactive.sh -i container_image -c "python /vEcoli/runscripts/parca.py --config {}"